The German Cookbook:

 Alfons Schuhbeck hails from Bavaria, and is regarded as an authority on German cuisine.
 In addition to his work as a chef and broadcaster, Schuhbeck is a restaurateur and businessman, with an online food business, wine bistro, spice shop, ice-cream parlour, two restaurants, and a cooking school.

 "German food deserves much more attention than it gets.
-Top marks to Phaidon, then, for attempting to put that right with its latest publication, The German Cookbook.
-Published this month, it's a collection of 500 recipes that highlight the country's distinct gastronomic regions, with dishes ranging from fish burgers and beer-braised beef to drunken maidens (sweet, fried dumplings) and poppy seed dumplings with plum compote."—Olive
+Top marks to Phaidon, then, for attempting to put that right with The German Cookbook... a collection of 500 recipes that highlight the country's distinct gastronomic regions, with dishes ranging from fish burgers and beer-braised beef to 'drunken maidens' and poppy seed dumplings. - Olive

-"This impressive overview of German cuisine-the type of encyclopedic cookbook that Phaidon does so well - is packed with the kind of comforting German recipes you might expect...
-But there are plenty of dishes that will challenge your assumptions about stereotypical German food, too."—Food52
+"This impressive overview of German cuisine - the type of encyclopaedic cookbook that Phaidon does so well - is packed with the kind of comforting German recipes you might expect...
+But there are plenty of dishes that will challenge your assumptions about stereotypical German food, too." - Food52

-"...Beautifully designed, lavishly photographed, well written and pretty exhaustive too.
+"Beautifully designed, lavishly photographed, well written and pretty exhaustive too.
 You get a true insight into [the country's] food, with history, culture and regional recipes all mixed.
-My favourite culinary series."—Mail on Sunday
+My favourite culinary series." - The Mail on Sunday